 Every opportunity for a gathering of family, friends, neighbors and co-workers is cherished in Hawai`i.
 As refrigeration is very important in a climate like that of the Hawaiian Islands, large gatherings of people have served as one way of ensuring that food was consumed in a timely manner.
 Unique garnishes and toppings are one way to harmonize a menu.

-The following recipe for mango chutney came from Caroline Farias, a friend and the subject of Conversations with Caroline Kuliaikanu`ukapu Wilcox DeLima Farias, a series of seven oral history interviews conducted between 1992 and 1993.
+The following recipe for mango chutney came from Caroline Farias, a friend and the subject of Conversations with Caroline Kuliaikanu`ukapu Wilcox DeLima Farias, A Series of Seven Hawaiian Oral History Interviews conducted between 1992 and 1993.
 The interviews express her reflections on her family, Hawaiian culture, and life in upcountry Maui during the early twentieth century.
 Most were conducted in Auntie Carol’s home in Kāne`ohe, Hawai`i, on the island of O`ahu.
 We usually sat in a sitting room surrounded by antique koa furniture, heirloom furnishings, books, photographs, and a chiming clock.

 As with all of the recipes I share, portions of ingredients can be adapted to your taste and supplies.